GideonFlynn/Logs-analysis/README.md

 # FSND - Logs analysis project by Mathias Wøbbe

 ## Features:
-display information from a database with three tables:
+Display information from a database with three tables:
 - 'articles', 'authors' and 'log'.

 '''sql
 The code can display:
 - The top 3 articles